+What is Peter Pan Syndrome?
 Do you remember Peter Pan?
 You know the boy who doesn’t grow up.
 I mean, who doesn’t want to stay a child forever?
-Life was easy as a child, less responsibility, more fun and way fewer worries to consume our days with.
+Life was easy as a child, less responsibility, more fun, and way fewer worries to consume our days with.

 What are some of the characteristics of Peter Pan Syndrome?

-3.)
-Aversion to networking.
-Meeting successful people in your career field of choice can be hard, yet necessary to find a job and/or move up in a position.
+Meeting successful people in your chosen field can be challenging, but essential if you want a job or move up in your company.
 You have to put yourself out there, talk and learn from others.

-6.)
-Blaming your failure on an external source.
-Often those having difficulty growing up don’t want to accept that they aren’t successful in their careers because they aren’t motivated to try, and instead want to blame it on something their parents, spouse, or former employer did/said.
-The truth of the matter is some people have come from war, hunger, poverty, abuse, etc. and have come out successful.
-It is all about finding that motivation to go after the life you want.
+Often, those having difficulty growing up don’t want to accept that they aren’t successful in their careers because they aren’t motivated to try.
+Instead, they tend to blame it on something their parents, spouse, or former employer did or said.
+The truth of the matter is some people have come from war, hunger, poverty, abuse and have come out successful.
+It is all about finding the motivation to go after the life you want.

-If you identify with one or more of these characteristics it might be helpful to talk to a licensed mental health professional, life coach, or career counselor who can help to guide you on the path for success.
-The first thing you have to do is realize that to be successful in a career you will need to grow up, as hard as that is, and if you are struggling with that reality there are tools to help you.
+If you identify with one or more of these characteristics, you should consider speaking with a licensed mental health professional, life coach, or career counselor who can provide guidance.
+The first thing you should realize is that in order to be successful in a career you will have to grow up – no matter how hard that may seem.
+If that is challenging for you, there are tools that can help.
 Anyone can succeed in life and career, it will just take some willingness to make changes.